smacke/risk-solver/README.md

 License
 =======

-All code is BSD licensed.
+All code is released under the FreeBSD / simplified BSD license.